insmdl00/hospital/README.md

 Supervisor : DIEGUEZ LODEIRO Martin

-This project project is made by MARTINS Maximiliann, BUESSARD Matthieu, DUPUIS Jules and SILVA Gorka
+This project is made by MARTINS Maximiliann, BUESSARD Matthieu, DUPUIS Jules and SILVA Gorka

 ==============================================